Currently available for £799.00 from Sweatband.com

 Ultimately, all other considerations aside, if a treadmill isn’t great to run on, the overwhelming odds are that you won’t be using it much beyond the first few weeks or months.
 But here the AiRun-Z combines the bright easy to use console with the setup of this deck to make operating it and running on it a really enjoyable experience and, having spent the last couple of weeks putting the AiRun-Z through its paces and also using it as the primary go-to tread to work out on, your reviewer can say with confidence that if you’re not still using this treadmill after a few months then it won’t have anything to do with how it feels to run on or use!

 In terms of motivation and functions, the AiRun-Z has plenty to offer even the most easily bored runner.
-There are 18 workouts available ranging from a manual run to 12 pre-set programs with fast access keys to a 5km run and hill climb amongst others while there are also 2 heart rate control programs and unusually, but most happily, 3 user-defined workouts save slots that enable you to create your or own personal runs and save them for quick access later.
+There are 18 workouts available ranging from a manual run to 12 pre-set programs with fast access keys to a 5km run and hill climb amongst others while there are also 2 heart rate control programs and 3 user-defined workouts save slots that enable you to create your or own personal runs and save them for quick access later.
 Setting up your own program is easy enough and while it takes a few minutes to do, if you have a specific training need that’s not already available in the factory presets, it can be catered for using this function.
-With 20 incline levels providing a real incline of around 10%-11% and a top speed of 11.2mph (18kph) the AiRun-Z can do all way from “easy peasy” through to “why am I torturing myself?” hard.
-The changes in speed and incline levels are also nice an quick making this runner feel nice and responsive.
+With 20 incline levels providing a real incline of around 10%-11% and a top speed of 11.2mph (18kph) the AiRun-Z can do all way from “easy peasy” through to “why am I torturing myself?” difficult.
+The changes in speed and incline levels are also nice and quick making it feel nice and responsive.
 You push a button, and the changes happen at a satisfying rate making it a real pleasure to use.
 The console also features an integrated Bluetooth receiver making it compatible with the popular iConsole+ App which allows you to plot running routes around the world using Google maps.
-This not the most sophisticated software, but it’s a free app that while not setting the world on fire, is nevertheless a good bit of fun and does make a run less dull 🙂 The console is also compatible with Kinomap so really does give you a few added goodies on top of the already substantial number of onboard workouts.
+This not the most sophisticated software, but it’s an app that is nevertheless a good bit of fun and does make a run less dull.
+An added bonus is that it’s completely FREE, and we very much like free stuff, especially when it’s this useful 🙂 The console is also compatible with Kinomap so really does give you a few added goodies on top of the already substantial number of onboard workouts.

 Other features include a Bluetooth heart rate receiver, dual water bottle holders, tablet holder, fan and speakers and last but not least a USB charging port that enables you to keep your device topped up while you workout.

-In terms of ‘firsts’, the AiRun Z has an innovation that we’ve not seen before: A third wheel in the base which can be flicked up and with it, moving the machine around becomes a bit of a breeze!
+In terms of ‘firsts’, the AiRun Z has an innovation that we’ve not seen before: A third wheel in the base which can be flicked up and with it, moving the machine around if you need to, becomes an absolute breeze!

 DKN AiRun-Z Specifications